WESTERN WEEK: YOU’VE HEARD ABOUT THE OLD WEST. COME SEE IT.

 Western Week Safety Plan

 As the city of Scottsdale moves forward with the Western Week event schedule this year, the city and its partners will be doing everything possible to keep attendees and visitors safe.
-Including requiring each event adhere to CDC and ADHS safety guidelines, the city of Scottsdale’s mask mandate, and a city-approved safety plan that details the numerous safety precautions that must be in place.
+Including requiring each event adhere to CDC and ADHS safety guidelines and a city-approved safety plan that details the numerous safety precautions that must be in place.

 Key elements of the safety plan for Western Week events include:

-- Face coverings that cover the mouth and nose are mandatory for all attendees and staff
+Face coverings that cover the mouth and nose are recommended for all attendees and staff

-- Safety Enforcement Staff on site actively monitoring mask wearing and physical distancing
+Safety Enforcement Staff on site actively monitoring physical distancing